Buying Guides · Last updated 2 June 2026

 How liquid is the Gibraltar property market?

 It is illiquid compared to large urban markets.
 Transaction volumes are low because the territory is small.
 Finding a buyer when you want to sell can take longer than in a larger market.
-Gibraltar property is a medium to long-term hold.
+Gibraltar property is best treated as a medium to long-term hold.

 Are there new developments coming to market in Gibraltar?

 This guide is for general information only and does not constitute financial or legal advice.
-Always consult a Gibraltar-registered solicitor and tax adviser.
+Always consult a Gibraltar-admitted solicitor and an independent tax adviser before committing to a purchase.